-Pats' plan to protect Brady's blind side: Meet NFL's largest player
+How the Patriots protected Tom Brady with a 6-8, 380-pound giant

 A year of development mostly behind the scenes with the San Francisco 49ers as a rookie in 2015 laid the foundation for him to break through the following season as a full-time starter – 15 games at right tackle, one at left tackle.
 He kept the job into 2017 before a shoulder injury ended his season after 10 games.

 Then came a confluence of events in March of 2018 that landed him in New England.
-First, the Patriots lost starting left tackle Nate Solder in free agency to the New York Giants, then the 49ers – who have Joe Staley locked in at left tackle -- drafted Notre Dame offensive tackle Mike McGlinchey with their first-round pick.
+First, the Patriots lost Solder, then the 49ers – who have Joe Staley locked in at left tackle -- drafted Notre Dame offensive tackle Mike McGlinchey with their first-round pick.
 With Brown entering the final year of his contract, the 49ers were willing to trade him and a fifth-round pick (No. 143) in exchange for a third-rounder (No. 95).

-Even with the Patriots selecting Georgia left tackle Isaiah Wynn with their highest first-round pick (No. 23), Brown has been the top left tackle since his arrival, building a quick rapport with Brady.
+Even with the Patriots selecting Georgia left tackle Isaiah Wynn with their highest first-round pick (No. 23), Brown has been the top left tackle since his arrival, and he built a quick rapport with Brady.

 “Tom is the coolest guy.
-It’s really great to see somebody with all the accolades being the way he is, so down to earth,” he said, adding that it makes him that much more motivated to ensure Brady's blindside is well protected.
+It’s really great to see somebody with all the accolades being the way he is, so down to earth,” he said earlier in the season, adding that it makes him that much more motivated to ensure Brady's blind side is well protected.

-While Brown’s primary experience in the NFL is at right tackle, he relays that past experience at left tackle -- going back to junior college and then in two games with the 49ers -- has given him confidence and made it a “pretty easy transition.”
-Also, having played in three different offensive systems in the NFL, including Chip Kelly’s up-tempo attack in 2016, sparks his relief that his playing style fits them all.
+While Brown’s primary experience in the NFL was at right tackle, he said that past experience at left tackle -- going back to junior college and then in two games with the 49ers -- gave him confidence and made it a “pretty easy transition.”
+Also, having played in three different offensive systems in the NFL, including Chip Kelly’s up-tempo attack in 2016, sparked his belief that his playing style fits them all.

+That belief has landed him in a spot he could only have dreamed of: Super Bowl LIII.

+“It’s like I said in my first interview, God makes no mistakes.
+I’ve just been trying to find my way, get in line with everything here, and it’s worked out.
+I knew there was no better place to have that opportunity.”

 As for the topic that seems to follow him everywhere -- his uncommon size -- he fully embraces it.

-Note: Editor's note: This story has been updated after originally running in August, 2018.